 Despite following a healthy lifestyle and exercising regularly, there may come a time when your fibroids begin to grow and symptoms worsen.
 When uterine fibroids affect your career, social life, personal relationships, or self-esteem, we usually recommend treatment.

 When Exercise Isn’t Enough to Manage Your Fibroids

-Some women avoid fibroid treatment because they believe hysterectomy –– the surgical removal of the uterus –– is their only available option.
-At USA Fibroid Centers, we know this isn’t true.
-Our specialists offer a minimally invasive, non-surgical option called Uterine Fibroid Embolization (UFE).
-UFE can shrink your fibroids, eliminate your symptoms, and quickly get you back to your normal life.
+Some women avoid fibroid treatment because they believe hysterectomy––the surgical removal of the uterus––is their only available option.
+At USA Fibroid Centers our specialists, interventional radiologists, offer a minimally invasive, non-surgical option called Uterine Fibroid Embolization (UFE).
+UFE is a safe, effective treatment that can shrink your fibroids, eliminate your symptoms, and quickly get you back to your normal life.